 This is why implementing business rules is so powerful — rules automate decision-making, streamline business operations, and reduce errors.

 Without business rules, updating processes are immeasurably more time-draining, arduous, and error-prone.

-Business rules are instructions that help guide various business processes by establishing requirements that must be followed.
+Business rules are instructions that help guide various business processes by establishing business requirements that must be followed.